IBM/sonar-cryptography/docs/LANGUAGE_SUPPORT.md

 > [!IMPORTANT]
 > At this point, we have to clarify an important difference: we distinguish the SonarQube *rules* that we actually add to the plugin, and the detection *rules* (defined [earlier](#the-detection-rules)) that are rules written with our high level syntax and conforming to the `IDetectionRule` interface.
 >
 > In our plugin architecture, we have chosen to define detection rules independently of the higher-level SonarQube rules that you see in the UI.
-The detection rules are there to collect all possible cryptographic information, while the SonarQube rules can be defined on top of these detections.
-The idea is that a SonarQube rule can be: `Don't use MD5` or `If using RSA, the key size should be larger than 2048`, while the detection rules try to capture all occurrences of these algorithms in the source code.
-At the moment, the plugin only contains an `Inventory` rule that collects all occurrences of cryptographic assets and reports them as a problem to the SonarQube UI.
-This rule extends a language-specific class defined by the API of your Sonar analyzer, such as `IssuableSubscriptionVisitor` in Java or `PythonVisitorCheck` in Python.
+> The detection rules are there to collect all possible cryptographic information, while the SonarQube rules can be defined on top of these detections.
+> The idea is that a SonarQube rule can be: *Don't use MD5* or *If using RSA, the key size should be larger than 2048*, while the detection rules try to capture all occurrences of these algorithms in the source code.
+> At the moment, the plugin only contains an "Inventory" rule that collects all occurrences of cryptographic assets and reports them as a problem to the SonarQube UI.
+> This rule extends a language-specific class defined by the API of your Sonar analyzer, such as `IssuableSubscriptionVisitor` in Java or `PythonVisitorCheck` in Python.
 > We will later call it the *visitor* class, as it enables to implement functions which are called upon the visitation of a some AST nodes.
 >
 > This means that on the SonarQube UI, we see only one rule per language, which reports all the cryptography findings.
 The actual precise information should instead be exported through the `output` module, like we currently do with the CBOM.